 If you are unable to make it back to the Leadership Hall Center on your own, you may wait at the aid station at #51 for a ride back via snowmobile after the race has completed.
 OR you may notify a race sweeper and they will make arrangements for a volunteer to meet you at the EMT station at trail intersection #45 who will give you a ride back to the Leadership Center.

 Respect the Tracks: All courses will be set with classic track for the entire length.
 Skaters, please do not stake across the tracks if at all possible!
 Bikers, please stay of the tracks as well.

 Passing: Use your voice when passing to alert the other triathlete you are passing, then do your best to pass quickly.
 Conversely, when being overtaken by a faster skier, move out of the way and double pole if possible to allow the faster skier to pass.
 If in the tracks and you hear “Track!” behind you, move out of the tracks to allow the faster skier to pass, then move back into the tracks.
 If you want to pass someone in the tracks, either yell, “Track!” or move out of the tracks and overtake the skier in front of you.

-Trail Preview: Conditions permitting, trail preview is from 1pm to 5pm on Friday, February 16.
-Cross-county ski and snowshoe only.
-No bikes during trail preview.
+Trail Preview: Conditions permitting, trail preview is from 1pm to 4pm on Friday, February 14.
 We will be grooming the course Friday evening and do not want racers using the trail after final grooming.

 Warming Route: Due to logistics at Camp Manito-wish YMCA, we are not offering a warming route on-site.
 The parking area is 1/4 mile from the staging area so you will have an opportunity to run for warm-up if you would like, or off-site trails could be used prior to arrival.